dpkshetty/TEST-SalesEnablement-PowerVS-L3/docs/Part 4/02 Explore-managing-instances.md

 Using the IBM Cloud portal and command-line interfaces (CLIs), users can do the following actions on individual IBM Power Virtual Servers (PowerVS) instances (VSIs):

 - Shutdown an operating system (OS)
-- Immediate shutdown (without killing processes) of an OS
+- Immediate shutdown (without killing processes gracefully) of an OS
 - Restart
-- Reset
 - Open a console to the instance
 - Delete an instance
 - Capture and export an image of an instance
-- Modify an image
+- Modify a VSI
+    - Change the name of the VSI
-    - Change pinning policy
+    - Change virtual server pinning policy
     - Add or remove cores
     - Add or remove memory
     - Modify placement group